javier-lopez/javier.io/blog/en/_posts/2020-12-03-host-several-sites-in-a-single-box-with-docker-and-traefik-https.md

-Why do we need to prepare our setup like this before starting?, it has to do with [Let's Encrypt](https://letsencrypt.org/), the Certification Authority we're going to depend on, this CA generates challenges to verify that we are the **owners of the referenced domain/subdomain**, fortunatelly that happens automatically so we don't need to do anything besides making sure that Let's Encrypt can communicate with our domains.
+Why do we need to prepare our setup like this before starting?, it has to do with [Let's Encrypt](https://letsencrypt.org/), the Certification Authority we're going to depend on, this CA generates challenges to verify that we are the **owners of the referenced domain/subdomain**, fortunately that happens automatically so we don't need to do anything besides making sure that Let's Encrypt can communicate with our domains.

 ## multisite

 Remember that starting here all changes are located in a remote public machine.
-I'll start by creating a copy of **docker-compose-cherry.yml**, that would make easier for us to track the ssl changes:
+I'll start by creating a copy of **docker-compose.yml**, that would make easier for us to track the ssl changes:

     $ cp docker-compose.yml  docker-compose.ssl.yml